-Check the Turnitin Settings for the assignment, which you will see under the “Settings” tab when you click on the assignment.
+Check the Turnitin Settings, which you will see under the “Settings” tab when you click on the assignment.
 The most common problems are with the dates/times.
 If it’s before the begin date/time or after the due date/time, then students will not be able to submit.
 You can “allow late submissions,” but this will only apply to late initial submissions, not late resubmissions.
 Keep in mind that the Turnitin date/time settings override the Canvas assignment date/time settings.

 Next troubleshoot on the student side:

 Turnitin is an LTI tool without Student View integration.
-If needed, you can create your own student account to be able to view the assignment as a student, just contact firstname.lastname@example.org for assistance.
+If needed, you can use your own student account to view the assignment as a student.
+Contact email@example.com for assistance.

 Turnitin does not determine whether a paper has been plagiarized.
-Turnitin is just a tool to help users determine if plagiarism has occurred.
-Turnitin reports show potential areas of plagiarism, but these need to be interpreted by an instructor.
-By clicking on a highlighted section of a report, users can compare the student’s language to the source to which it was matched.
+Rather it is a tool to help users determine if plagiarism has occurred.
+Turnitin reports show potential areas of plagiarism, but these need to be interpreted by you.
+By clicking on a highlighted section of a report, you can compare the student’s language with the source to which it was matched.
 See Similarity Report scoring scenarios for five scenarios which may cause confusion when trying to interpret the report.